mark-nicepants/figma2flutter/example2/bin/tokens/README.md

 The following manual changes were applied to the files to make them work with the current parsers.

 ## Remove special charfacters in labels
 These files from actually had "special" characters that are scrubbed which breaks the variable resolution.
 I've removed all the special characters.
-See "arrow" in the labels in the json sample below
+See _arrows_ in the labels in the json sample below `↑↗→`, etc.

 ```json
       "slate": {